East Cliff Practice: Staff Roles

 Role: To code all correspondence between the surgery and external agencies, a vital role for the New GMS Contract.

-Role: To provide general support to the administration team.
+Role: Responsible for arranging and amending all clinical appointments on the practice system.
+Processing new patient registrations.
+Provide general support to the administration team.
 Assist with petty cash reconciliation.
 Administrative support of all Palliative Care including organising and minuting the monthly multidisciplinary meetings.
 Distribute incoming Royal Mail by protocol.
 Processing of Foreign travel questionnaires.
-Monitoring and distributing of incoming faxes.
 Posting of Occupier letters.
 Filing of Incoming out of hours reports to clinical records.

 Role: To summarise patients records onto the practice system.
 To order, prune and file patients’ paper records.